TaraHelberg/Coffee-Boutique/README.md

 Clicking on the Image will take the User / Shopper to the Detail Page of that Item / Prodcut.

-A remove Heart Icon with the Word Remove is supplied to the Use / SHopper which when clicked on will Remove that Item / Product from the User / Shoppers Favourites Page.
+A remove Heart Icon with the Word Remove is supplied to the Use / Shopper which when clicked on will Remove that Item / Product from the User / Shoppers Favourites Page.

 [Back to top ⇧](#contents)